Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 Typical project structure

-The program doesn't set restrictions on the documentation project structure.
+The program doesn't impose restrictions on the writing project structure.
 The following structure is just a suggested approach that is used in this documentation.

-Note that there's a quick start script described here that creates a simple project with a structure like this.
+Note that there's the quick start script that automatically creates a small project with a structure like this.
 The following description may be used for manual project setup.

 $ tree -L 2 --charset=ascii --dirsfirst